 - Each stop there will be purified water, hot water for teas, coffee & hot chocolate!

-Remember to inform us if you have any special dietary requirements – Our chefs are also able accommodate almost any dietary restrictions, so that vegans, vegetarians, gluten and lactose intolerant and those with restrictions due to their religious beliefs are all accommodated.
+Remember to inform us if you have any special dietary requirements – Our chefs are also able to accommodate almost any dietary restrictions so that vegans, vegetarians, gluten and lactose intolerant and those with restrictions due to their religious beliefs are all accommodated.
 Just make sure you let us know in advance of any dietary restrictions you may have